TUDelft-books/CTB3330/book/influence_line/exercise2/exercise.md

 # MOLA exercise

 In this exercise, you're going to find influence lines using MOLA.

+## Components
 We'll use the following components:
 | MOLA    | Model |
 | -------- | ------- |
 | ![](./parts/fix.webp)  | ![](./parts/fixed.svg)|